catalyst-cloud/catalystcloud-docs/source/tutorials/cloud-socks-proxy-over-ssh.rst

 Setting up a SOCKS Proxy using SSH on a cloud instance
 ######################################################

-A generic HTTP proxy can be created using a Catalyst Cloud instance.
+A generic HTTP proxy can be created using a Sky TV instance.
 This proxy utilises the native SOCKS5 support in OpenSSH.

 ****************************